Where Winds Meet: Weapon Tier List and Best Builds (May 2026)

 Instant deliveryNo spam, unsubscribe anytime

-Strategic Sword is the clearest example of a weapon that looks better in the right mode than in a general tier list.
-Its strength comes from stacking damage into a heavy burst window.
-That is excellent in longer fights and especially strong in PvP, where the threat of stored burst changes how opponents move.
-It falls just short of universal S-tier because it needs setup time, and not every encounter gives it enough space to build momentum.
+Strategic Sword looks better in the right mode than on a general tier list.
+Its damage comes from stacking Bleed with Inner Track Slash and Second Track Slash, then detonating those stacks for a burst with Inner Balance Strike — so its ceiling lives in longer fights and in PvP, where the threat of a detonation changes how opponents move.
+It falls short of universal S-tier because it needs setup time to build stacks, and not every encounter gives it that space.

 Infernal Twinblades are the classic high-risk, high-reward pick.
-The damage ceiling is real, but so is the execution tax.
-This weapon wants fast reactions, tight positioning, and clean punish windows.
-If you are sharp and aggressive, it can feel amazing.
-If you want forgiveness, it will feel worse than the ranking suggests.
-That gap between expert value and average consistency is exactly why it lands in A-tier so often.
+The damage ceiling is real, but so is the execution tax: this weapon wants fast reactions, tight positioning, and clean punish windows.
+Sharp, aggressive players get a lot out of it; if you want forgiveness, it feels worse than the ranking suggests.
+That gap between expert value and average consistency is why it lands in A-tier.

 Mortal Rope Dart is the fun wildcard.
-Its signature value comes from the exclusive martial skill that summons a rat companion for a short duration and keeps contributing after weapon swaps.
-That gives it novelty and some niche utility, but it still reads more like a style weapon than a meta anchor.
-If you love the feel, it is usable.
-If you want the most efficient path, it stays below the top tiers.
+Its exclusive martial skill summons a rat companion for a short duration that keeps contributing even after you swap weapons.
+That gives it real novelty and some niche utility, but it still reads more like a style weapon than a meta anchor.
+If you love the feel, it is usable; if you want the most efficient path, it stays below the top tiers.

 Best dual-wield builds by role

 • Best all-purpose PvE build: Nameless Sword + Panacea Fan.
-This is the safest recommendation for most players.
-Sword handles general damage and mobility, while Fan gives sustain that keeps bad pulls, long boss attempts, and undergeared moments from snowballing.
+The safest setup for most players.
+Sword handles damage and mobility; Fan gives sustain that keeps bad pulls and long boss attempts from snowballing.

 • Best aggressive solo build: Nameless Sword + Nameless Spear.
-You get a strong balance of movement, pressure, reach, and reliable damage without leaning too hard into a single gimmick.
+A strong balance of movement, pressure, reach, and reliable damage without leaning on a single gimmick.

 • Best raid support build: Panacea Fan + Soulshade Umbrella.
-This is the backbone support pairing because it layers healing with passive team value.
-If your group wipes from attrition instead of burst, this is the fix.
+The backbone support pairing: healing layered with passive team value.
+If your group wipes from attrition rather than burst, this is the fix.

 • Best tank build: Thundercry Blade + Stormbreaker Spear.
-Bring this when your group actually needs a frontliner.
-It is not the fastest solo setup, but it is one of the strongest role-defined builds available.
+Bring this when your group needs a frontliner.
+Not the fastest solo setup, but one of the strongest role-defined builds available.

 • Best PvP pairing: Strategic Sword + Nameless Spear.
-Spear helps maintain pressure and spacing while Strategic Sword threatens stacked burst.
-This pairing fits duel-heavy players better than raid-focused accounts.
+Spear maintains pressure and spacing while Strategic Sword threatens a Bleed detonation.
+Better for duel-heavy players than raid-focused accounts.

 • Best high-skill DPS route: Infernal Twinblades + a stable fallback such as Nameless Sword.
 Twinblades give the ceiling; Sword gives you an exit when a fight stops being clean.